nsrr/heartbeat-documentation/pages/manuals/blood-collection-processing/4-03-05-daily-preparation.md

 * Styrofoam/insulated shipping boxes
 * Refrigerator- for storage of special blood tubes

    **NOTE: Can be a household fridge.
-Cannot be the same as food fridge.**
+Cannot be the same as food fridge, such as a fridge break room used for food storage.**

 * Reagent bottles/containers for daily use
 * Labels/lab tape for reagents